7 Configuring Targets, Audit Trails, and Database Firewall Monitoring Points

 - Data for the trails configured after upgrade to Oracle AVDF 20.6 is available from the time the trail was started.

 - There may be too many records (more than a million) in a table audit trail.
-This can slow down audit data collection.
-This in turn results in reduced throughput of the table audit trail.
+This can slow down audit data collection and reduce the throughput of the table audit trail.

 Learn about handling new audit trails with expired audit records.